mssfoobar/docs/docs/40_modules/80_unh/Developer Guide/5_notification template.md

 ## Data Binding

-UNH supports data binding in notification template.
-To bind data to the notification, use the following syntax `{{variable_name}}` to reference the data.
-When the Send Notification API is called, UNH will replace the placeholder variable with the corresponding data.
+UNH supports data binding in notification templates, allowing dynamic data to be injected into the notification content.
+To bind data to the notification, use the following syntax: `{{variable_name}}`.
+When the [Send Notification API](../UNH%20API/send-notification.api.mdx) is called, UNH will replace the placeholder variable with the corresponding data value.

-Supported parameters for data binding in their respective channels
+#### Supported parameters for data binding in their respective channels
 - Email Notification
   - subject
   - body